varpande/spatial-libs/README.md

 ## Cite

-If you liked the work, please cite our paper in your work:
+If you liked the work, please cite our papers in your work:

 ```
 @inproceedings{pandey2020spatiallibs,